asumagic/angelsea/README.md

 the interpreter (if only because Angelsea will fallback to it), but in theory, all you would need to do is to add some glue code by implementing your own `asIJITCompiler` that map JIT entry points to C++.
-3. JIT compilation mostly amounts to copy-pasting bits of the interpreter with some changes (such as baking in constants, etc.) -- this is stupid fast to do, and surprisingly human-readable even to people with no prior compilation experience.
+3. Generated C code is a lot like the VM code.
+This is fairly quick to do and is surprisingly human-readable even to people with no prior compilation experience.
-    - Well, experience is proving this one not so true: AngelScript's VM unfortunately bakes quite a lot of assumptions that break strict aliasing rules.
-We started hitting this quite hard since the JIT compiler is way more likely to make optimizations that break the program, as it can optimize across instructions.
+    - We do take more care with strict aliasing rules than AS does, though.
 4. The fact we can just speak C greatly simplifies interfacing with script engine structures.
 Dealing with the C++ ABI (such as for certain native function calls, or to call virtual AS engine functions) would be annoying, but we can